ITfoxtec/FoxIDs/docs/index.md

 If FoxIDs is hosted on e.g., `https://foxidsxxxx.com/` the tenants are separated in the first path element of the URL `https://foxidsxxxx.com/tenant-x/`.
 The tracks are separated under each tenant in the second path element of the URL `https://foxidsxxxx.com/tenant-x/track-y/`.

-A application registration is call by adding the application registration name as the third path element in the URL `https://foxidsxxxx.com/tenant-x/track-y/down-party-z/`.
+A application registration is call by adding the application registration name as the third path element in the URL `https://foxidsxxxx.com/tenant-x/track-y/app-reg-z/`.
 A up-party is call by adding the up-party name insight round brackets as the third path element in the URL `https://foxidsxxxx.com/tenant-x/track-y/(up-party-v)/`.
 If FoxIDs handles a up-party sequence resulting in a session cookie the same URL notation is used to lock the cookie to the URL.

 When a client (application) starts an OpenID Connect or SAML 2.0 login sequence it needs to specify by which up-party the user should authenticate.
-The up-party is selected by adding the up-party name in round brackets in the URLs third path element after the application registration name `https://foxidsxxxx.com/tenant-x/track-y/down-party-z(up-party-v)/`.
+The up-party is selected by adding the up-party name in round brackets in the URLs third path element after the application registration name `https://foxidsxxxx.com/tenant-x/track-y/app-reg-z(up-party-v)/`.

 Selecting multiple up-parties:

-- Select all allowed up-parties for a application registration by adding a star in round brackets in the URL after the application registration name `https://foxidsxxxx.com/tenant-x/track-y/down-party-z(*)/`
+- Select all allowed up-parties for a application registration by adding a star in round brackets in the URL after the application registration name `https://foxidsxxxx.com/tenant-x/track-y/app-reg-z(*)/`
-- Select a maximum of 4 allowed up-parties for a application registration by adding the up-parties as a comma separated list in round brackets in the URL after the application registration name `https://foxidsxxxx.com/tenant-x/track-y/down-party-z(up-party-v1,up-party-v2,up-party-v3,up-party-v4)/`
+- Select a maximum of 4 allowed up-parties for a application registration by adding the up-parties as a comma separated list in round brackets in the URL after the application registration name `https://foxidsxxxx.com/tenant-x/track-y/app-reg-z(up-party-v1,up-party-v2,up-party-v3,up-party-v4)/`

-> The allowed up-parties is configured in each [down-party](parties.md#down-party).
+> The allowed up-parties is configured in each [application registration](parties.md#application-registration).

 A client using client credentials as authorization grant would not specify the up-party.
 It is likewise optional to specify the up-party when calling an OpenID Connect discovery document or a SAML 2.0 metadata endpoint.